 The short answer is, yes.
 If your organisation already holds a licence from the Newspaper Licensing Agency (NLA), it is likely your also require a CLA Licence to comply with copyright law.

-While NLA and CLA are both copyright licenses, they cover different repertoires of copyrighted material and there is no overlap between the permissions granted under each licence.
+While NLA and CLA licences are both copyright licences, they cover different repertoires of copyrighted material, and there is no overlap between the permissions granted under each.
 If your organisation shares, saves, prints, or copies content from magazines, newspapers, journals or websites, it’s likely you need both a CLA and NLA licence.

 Reusing and sharing Finance title subscription content